eliaahadi/ai-de-upskill/README.md

 # 2-week ai + data engineering upskill plan

+Two small projects in one repo, tuned for a 2‑week daily plan.
+Local‑first, $0 stack on macOS.

 Focus
 - Build a small data engineering pipeline with DuckDB, Polars, validation, orchestration, and a Streamlit dashboard.
 - Build a minimal RAG microservice with FastAPI, Chroma, sentence-transformers, and an optional Streamlit UI.